smtilson/ci-django-exercises/README.md

 3. Pick a unique name for your App, select the appropriate region, and click 'Create app.'
 4. Click on the 'Settings' tab, scroll down to the 'Config Vars' section, and click 'Reveal Config Vars.'
 5. Add a key-value pair with key `DISABLE_COLLECTSTATIC` and value `1`.
+6. Add a key-value pair with key `DATABASE_URL`and value the database url provided.
+(If you no longer have access to this, please contact me.)

 (should this be a different deployment section)